slarwise/yamlls/README.md

 - No configuration needed to detect schemas
 - Hover: Show description of field
 - Code Action: Open documentation in browser
+- Code Action: Fill the field under the cursor with zero values
 - Diagnostics: Validate yaml syntax
 - Diagnostics: Validate against schema
 - UPDATE: Not anymore, need to add it back: Kustomization: Warn when not all yaml files in the current dir are included as resources